Urban Food Systems

 The Master of Science in Horticulture with an emphasis in Urban Food Systems is for those who want to use knowledge and a deep skillset to increase the availability and nutritional quality of fresh produce grown in their local communities.

 Work With Us

 Our Urban Food Systems team is seeking to hire 12 fully funded graduate research assistants (GRAs) to work on a transdisciplinary urban food systems research project.

 Join us at noon on Wednesday, Oct.
 25, for a 30-minute in-depth look at this degree program.
 Questions are welcome.

 *This estimate is for illustrative purposes only.
 Your hours and costs will differ depending on your transfer hours, course choices and your academic progress.

-The M.S. in Horticulture with an emphasis in Urban Food Systems focuses on sustainable agriculture, food systems project management, grant writing, horticultural science and safe food production in an urban environment.
+This master's degree program focuses on sustainable urban food production, local food accessibility, food systems project management, grant writing, public and farmer education, horticultural science and safe food production in an urban environment.

 Note: Graduate students must be seeking a degree to qualify for federal financial aid loans.